edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 ## Intro

 The files from 00.glsl to 08.glsl are just the transcript of this [live conding session](https://www.youtube.com/watch?v=s6t0mJsgUKw) by Rémi Papillié.
-The other files use the previous one as basis and add some other things, like ambient occlusion, shadows, etc...
+The other files use the previous one as basis and add some other things, like ambient occlusion, shadow, etc...
 At the end the Mercury Library is introduced.

 These are the references that I've checked while working at it: